Luharion/rebootcyber.xyz/content/about.md

 I am a nerd, an IT professional, and an aspiring cyber security professional.
 I enjoy a wide range of IT topics, but my goal is to get into cyber security.
 I was very fortunate to get into IT.
 I have about a year and a half experience, I hold the CompTIA A+ 1001 and Network+ n10-008, and I have some projects to tech myself some of the fundamentals.
 Luckily, I was able to get my foot in the door, and I plan to get it my best shot.

+If you want to keep update with this blog use [RSS](https://rebootcyber.xyz/index.xml) feed.

 # The reason for this blog

 ```